Learned-Database Systems Security: Learned-Database Systems Security Survey

-\paragraphbe{Attacks that become possible.} Index structures underlie many common databases~\cite{mongodbindexes} that can be shared by multiple users with varying privileged levels.
-Due to their information flow from training data to output, index structures are exposed to both \underline{data poisoning} attacks that degrade their performance and \underline{timing attacks} that snoop on data of victim users.
-Kornaropoulos et al.~\cite{kornaropoulos2020price} showed a data poisoning attack that degrade the (read-only) RMI index' performance; in Sections~\ref{sec:alex}, we show that ALEX, a newer, write-enabled index is even more vulnerable, as our attack invokes an out-of-memory crash in seconds with a sequence of adversarial insertions.
-In Section~\ref{sec:pgm}, by mounting a timing attack on the PGM index, we show that even data structures with excellent worst-case behaviors are exposed to attacks that non-learned counterparts are immune to.
+\paragraphbe{Attacks that become possible.} Index structures underlie many common databases~\cite{mongodbindexes} that can be shared by multiple users with varying privileges.
+Due to the implicit information flow from training data to the model's predictions, learned index structures are exposed to both \underline{data poisoning} attacks that degrade their performance and \underline{timing attacks} that snoop on data of victim users. \cite{kornaropoulos2020price} demonstrated a data poisoning attack that degrade the (read-only) RMI index' performance; in Sections~\ref{sec:alex}, we show that ALEX, a newer write-enabled index, is even more vulnerable.
+Our attack causes an out-of-memory crash within seconds using a sequence of adversarial insertions.
+In Section~\ref{sec:pgm}, we further demonstrate a timing attack on the PGM index, revealing that even data structures with excellent worst-case performance can be exposed to attacks that their non-learned counterparts are immune to.